algorithmiaio/dev-center/_pages/platform/pipeline.md

 With Algorithmia, pipelining machine learning is simple:

 - Function logic is packaged into "algorithm" microservices that are exposed as API endpoints; calling any microservice becomes as simple as `algorithm.pipe(input)`.
-- Pipelines can be input agnostic, since multiple languages and frameworks can be pipelined together.
+- Algorithm inputs and outputs are expressed as JSON objects.
+This language-agnostic format means you can write algorithms in multiple languages, and/or using multiple frameworks, and pipeline them together seamlessly.
 - You can set granular permissions for each algorithm and choose whether or not to allow that algorithm to call other algorithms on the platform.

 ## Example ML pipeline